Dave-team/Knowledge-base/Personal finance.md

 ## Expenditure
 - Travel
-- Fun things arranged for family o	Travel o	Experiences: fancy dinners, theatre o	Health: massage, therapy o	Convenience: easily order an Uber when the trains are cancelled
+- Fun things arranged for family
+- Experiences: fancy dinners, theatre
+- Health: massage, therapy
+- Convenience: easily order an Uber when the trains are cancelled